 Differences between sites: You may have a colleague in the next room or on the other side of the globe doing the same measurements that you are.
 The equipment may be the same, the setup may be identical, but still, your results don’t match completely.
 For example, you get a theoretical read range value of 11 meters, and your colleague measures 10 meters.
 One meter sounds like a lot, but is it after all?
 By looking at the measurement data, we can verify whether the difference is something to worry about, or if it fits into production variation and typical measurement accuracy.
 Other factors, such as temperature, may cause a difference.
 The effect of temperature is described in more detail in an Application Note, which can be downloaded from the Voyantic website.
 While visiting the site, you may find other Application Notes worth reading too.

 Missing features: Different Tagformance measurement options are enabled with the license file.
 We can create license files where any measurement option can be enabled for a given time.
 So, if you think that one or more options could be useful for your work, we can enable the option for a trial period.
 To name a few;

 - Scripter is a great tool to automate your daily measurement routines and reduce the human error from the results.

 - Memory management is a brand new tool for one of the hot topics, sensor tags, for example.
-With Memory management it is possible to verify changes of any memory address content within seconds.
+With Memory management, it is possible to verify changes of any memory address content within seconds.

-All this said; do not hesitate to contact us!
-In most cases, it is a win-win situation where you will get your problem solved or question answered, and we get valuable feedback, which will help us in making our products even better.
+All this said, do not hesitate to contact us!
+In most cases, it is a win-win situation where you will get your problem solved or a question answered, and we get valuable feedback, which will help us in making our products even better.
 We are here to help you - send us an email!